pfheatwole/thesis/meta/discussion.rst

   "State space models can be used to incorporate subject knowledge on the underlying dynamics of a time series by the introduction of a latent Markov state-process."
-(This is the essence of what I'm doing, except a that I'm not using the latent values to improve my estimate of the position: I'm interested in the latent state itself.)
+(This is the essence of what I'm doing, except that I'm not using the latent values to improve my estimate of the position: I'm interested in the latent state itself.)